 ICSD Desktop is a Windows-based solution for individual users as well as small research groups that would like to install ICSD locally on their computer/laptop.
-The advantage of a local installation is that you are independent of any network connection.
+The advantage of a local installation is that you are independent of any network a Campus license allows the export of a maximum connection.

-ICSD Desktop installs stripped-down servers to run the required services on the local machine.
+run the required services on the local machine.
 Access from other machines is prohibited.
 The software as well as the database has to be installed on each computer.
 Access via a network is not possible.